-If only all family dynamics for Father’s Day were as simple, loving, and straightforward as the prose in store-bought greeting cards portray them to be.
+If only all family dynamics for Father’s Day were as simple and straightforward as the prose in store-bought greeting cards portrays them to be.
 Here’s an example from one card.

 For holding my hand and drying my tears,

 For listening to my words and sharing your wisdom,

 For always letting me know you had my back and my heart,

 Today I sing your praises for having always sung mine.

 I love you with all my heart.
 I’m so glad you’re my one, my only, my Dad.